Hey all! Its December 1! Guess what that means! For the next 12 days it will be all Christmas all the time and I cannot

-Now, are you ready to play some fun party games at your next holiday gathering?
+Now, are you ready to play some fun party games at your next holiday party?
 Because if you are, I hope you will use this as a resource when making your plans.

 Be sure to bookmark this blog and stop by tomorrow for 12 Best Homemade Christmas Food Gifts.
 In addition, we will have an exciting new collection of ideas every day now through December 12th!

 Are you looking for other great Christmas ideas?
 If so, check out these posts in addition to this one about Christmas games: